About Wan and his journal on Pulau Ubin

 A tribute to my mom

 The reason behind Wan's Ubin Journal

 This is my mom, Noor Riah binti Sulong.

-While she was born on Pulau Tekong Besar in 1959, she would spend the first half of her life growing up on Pulau Ubin until the late 1980s.
+While she was born on Pulau Tekong Besar in 1959, she would spend the first 20 years of her life growing up on Pulau Ubin, but she would frequent the island every week until the early 1990s after her grandmother and brothers with disabilities were relocated to mainland Singapore.
 Known to the islanders as "Net", the eighth of twelve children to Sulong bin Yunos (Pak Awang Minyak) and Jariah binti Salim would spend her days on the island fishing with her siblings, tending to her father's sirih plantation and foraging with her mother, among many things.